 How Pans Heat on an Electric Burner

-The other reason flat bottoms don't matter all that much is because, unless a pan is extremely concave or convex, the tiny amount of space between the coil (or glass) and the pan--usually less than a millimeter--won't affect the heating all that much.
+The other reason flat bottoms don't matter all that much is because, unless a pan is extremely concave or convex, the tiny amount of space between the glass surface (or the coil) and the pan won't affect the heating.

 Radiant heat is less efficient, but it still heats the pan.

 Another factor is that the amount of heat that can go into a pan is limited by the power of the burner.
 So once the pan has reached the maximum amount of heat, which it will do in a few minutes, it reaches a point of equilibrium and can't take in any more heat, regardless how much of the pan is in contact with the burner.

 A flatter pan will be more efficient, which is why you want pans that flatten out when they heat (and why slight concavity is built in to good quality cookware).
 But the heat from an electric burner is going to be inefficient no matter how flat a pan is.
 Heat is always going to escape into into the stove top and the ambient air because this is the nature of electric heat: it's inefficient, with only about 74% of the heat going into the pan.